WayEq/Tish/README.md

 ## To Use
 1. Clone the repo
-2. Create a "data.json" file in the "src" directory composed of a single JSON array of quotes you want to serve
+2. Create a "data.json" file in the "public" directory composed of a single JSON array of quotes you want to serve
 3. Deploy to a webserver

 ## Available Scripts